 After 22.30 hrs, leaders are requested to ensure activities are organised quietly.

 There are fridges and freezers in the House/Annex and Camp Block.
 When there are multiple groups camping, it will be necessary for campers to liaise over use of these shared facilities.

-There are Private properties at Pen y Llyn (behind the single rail wooden fence in the Camping field) and at Y Chwarel (directly across the road in front of the House).
+There are Private properties at Pen y Llyn (behind the single rail wooden fence in the Camping field), Capel Carmel (on the roadside just before Cornel) and at Y Chwarel (directly across the road in front of the House).